Skip to Main Content

 Considerations for Working with a Search Expert

-Depending on your needs and the Informationist's availability, Informationist involvement can range from full collaboration with your systematic review team to basic search advice.
+Depending on your needs and the Informationist's availability, Informationist involvement can range from basic search advice to a full collaboration with your systematic review team.

 Complete the Evidence Synthesis Project Information form and draft your protocol well in advance of when you would like to start working with results.
 This lead time is important because new requests are balanced with our prior commitments (instruction, other evidence syntheses, etc.) and developing comprehensive search strategies can take several weeks to a month.